BattmannWann/The-VizDoom-Experience/README.md

 The aims can then be derived as follows:

 - Create specific test scenarios within the DOOM environment to test and train AI models on specific abilities.
 Examples include recognition, and hierarchy understanding.
 These should be appropriate `.wad` and `.cfg` files as per DOOM convention for map creation.
-See here for [futher examples.](https://github.com/BattmannWann/The-VizDoom-Experience/wiki/Initial-Project-Notes#project-description-broken-down)
+See here for [further examples.](https://github.com/BattmannWann/The-VizDoom-Experience/wiki/Initial-Project-Notes#project-description-broken-down)

 - Create a baseline model for each scenario.
 This model should be implemented in PyTorch, using appropriate and conventional CNN architecture, optimisers, and loss functions.
 These models should take in frames from ViZDoom to learn and extrapolate features through unsupervised reinforcement learning.
 Rewards should be clearly stated in each scenario example